Safest Teeth Whiteners

-The surface of the tongue contains tiny bumps called fungiform papillae.
+The tongue’s surface contains tiny bumps called fungiform papillae.
 These small raised bumps have taste buds and temperature receptors.
 They also give the tongue a rough texture to help us eat.

-Fungiform papillae are normally the same color as the rest of the tongue, but they can become red if irritated.
+Fungiform papillae are normally the same color as the rest of the tongue, but they can become red from irritation.
 Some conditions can also cause red dots or red bumps on the tongue.
+Let’s discuss them more and figure out when you should see a doctor.

 People with lie bumps have one or more painful, inflamed papillae, often near the tip of the tongue.
-About 50% of the population develop lie bumps at some point.
+About 50% of the population develops lie bumps at some point.

 The cause of lie bumps is unknown.
-But they may be triggered by stress, injury, irritation, gastrointestinal disruptions, eating specific foods, or hormone fluctuations.
+But they may be triggered by:

 Most lie bumps resolve on their own after 1 to 2 days, though they may recur weeks to years later.
 In some cases, applying topical steroids to the bumps may help make them less painful.

-People with HPV may have growths, such as warts, elsewhere on their body.
+The human papillomavirus (HPV) causes squamous papillomas.
+People with HPV may have growths, such as warts, elsewhere on their bodies.

 Several medical conditions, particularly syphilis, scarlet fever, and HIV, can cause red dots or spots on the tongue.